TheAcharya/MarkerData-Pagemaker/README.md

 The entire application is currently encapsulated within a single self-contained HTML file.
 While this may diverge from conventional development practices—which typically advocate for separating HTML, CSS, and JavaScript—it was an intentional design decision.

 Pagemaker is developed using vanilla JavaScript and leverages a carefully selected set of lightweight libraries to ensure performance and simplicity.
-It utilises Tailwind CSS for styling, Lucide for iconography, Fuse.js for client-side fuzzy search functionality, and jsPDF for dynamic PDF generation.
+It utilises Tailwind CSS for styling, Lucide for iconography, Fuse.js for client-side fuzzy search functionality, jsPDF for dynamic PDF generation and Unicode Emoji JSON for database lookup and descriptive text conversion.
 Notably, Pagemaker does not rely on any additional external frameworks or libraries, maintaining a streamlined and dependency-minimal architecture.

 After careful consideration, I have opted for a unified file structure to ensure easier maintenance and smoother integration with Marker Data’s WebKit View.
 This approach also simplifies the process of loading the code into AI-assisted tools and platforms, which often benefit from having the full context in a single file.